 BA, Russian and International Relations, West Chester University of Pennsylvania

 Alexis manages Smith's Assurance of Learning (AoL) initiative, facilitating the process of gathering, analyzing, and reporting on student learning outcomes.
-She also handles a portfolio of projects, including the OTL internship program and guest speaker series.
-She has honed her organizational, project management, and process improvement skills over the past 8 years at both academic and research institutions.
-Her prior experience includes managing professional development programs, experiential learning opportunities, and software adoption initiatives.
-Her passion lies in leveraging collaborative learning and equipping students with the skills sets needed for career success.
-She is an avid yoga practitioner and teaches restorative and yin yoga classes in Silver Spring.
+She also handles a portfolio of projects, including the OTL internship program and several Dean's initiatives.
+She has honed her organizational, program management, and process improvement skills over the past nine years at both academic and research institutions.
+Her prior experience includes managing professional development programs, facilitating experiential learning opportunities, and guiding software adoption initiatives.
+Her passion lies in leveraging collaborative learning and equipping students with the skill sets needed for career success.
+She is an avid yoga practitioner and recently completed specialized training in yin yoga.